michael-betz/zed_vvm/ZED_DEBIAN.md

 [Mainline vs. Xilinx Kernel](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841873/Linux+Drivers)

-For my first try I just copied linux-xlnx/.config to linux/.config and compiled as of the instructions above.
+I started this project on the xilinx fork of the kernel.
+When I first tried switching over to mainline, I just copied `linux-xlnx/.config` to `linux/.config` and compiled as of the instructions above.

-  * Both OLED displays, GPIOs and rotary encoder work as expected
+  * Both OLED displays, GPIOs and rotary encoder worked as expected
-  * boots without errors in dmesg
+  * It booted without errors in dmesg
-  * `/sys/class/fpga_manager/fpga0` was there, so the linux fpga maanger driver was working
+  * `/sys/class/fpga_manager/fpga0` was there, so the linux FPGA manager driver was working

 However I was missing `/sys/class/fpga_manager/fpga0/firmware`, which is used to pipe the name of a bit-file to re-program the FPGA PL from linux.
-After some investigation, it looks like this was a convenience feature from xilinx.
+After some investigation, it looks like this was a convenience feature from Xilinx.
 I brought it back with 2 tiny patches to the kernel, which you can find in [`util/linux/mainline`](https://github.com/yetifrisstlama/zed_vvm/tree/master/util/linux/mainline).

-With the patch I was able to load bit-files in the same way as with the xilinx kernel.
-However the fabrick clocks were still disabled and the FPGA appeared dead.
-This was due to different default settings in `zynq-7000.dtsi`.
+With the patch I was able to load bit-files in the same way as with the Xilinx kernel.
+However the fabric clocks were still disabled and the FPGA appeared completely un-responsive after configuration.
+ Some intensive diff-ing later I could trace this down to different default settings in `zynq-7000.dtsi`.
- I was able to switch the clocks back on in [`util/linux/zynq-zed.dts`](https://github.com/yetifrisstlama/zed_vvm/blob/master/util/linux/zynq-zed.dts) and everything seems fine now.
+ Switching the clocks back on was easily done in [`util/linux/zynq-zed.dts`](https://github.com/yetifrisstlama/zed_vvm/blob/master/util/linux/zynq-zed.dts) and life on mainline is good now.

 ## Debian buster rootfs